Open Bible Data Home About News OET Key

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).

-ULT And the sabbath of the land will be for you, as food for you, and for your male slave, and for your female slave, and for your hired servant, and for the foriegn resident who is sojourning with you,
+ULT And the sabbath of the land shall be for food for you: for you, and for your male servant, and for your female servant, and for your hired worker, and for your temporary resident who sojourns with you,

-UST But you are permitted to eat whatever crops have grown by themselves during that year.
-You and your male and female servants, and workers whom you have hired, and any foreigners who are living among you—you may all eat those things.
+UST But even while it is resting, the land will provide you with food.
+You, your male and female servants, workers whom you have hired, and people who are living among you temporarily—you all may eat those things.

 BSB Whatever the land yields during the Sabbath year shall be food for you—for yourself, your manservant and maidservant, the hired hand or foreigner who stays with you,